magalhas/jasmine-html-runner/README.md

 ## TODO

-\- Various standard output formats, for instance output a surefire report XML
+\- Various standard output formats, for instance output a surefire report XML<br />
 \- Settings to control max execution time of phantomjs as well as where to place output when not using console mode